 Homebuying.
-It’s one of those practical, real-world topics that isn’t always taught in school.
-Yet buying a new home and applying for a mortgage are two areas where being well informed is essential.
+It’s one of those practical, real-world topics that aren’t always taught in school.
+Yet buying a new home and applying for a mortgage are two areas where being well-informed is essential.
 Buying a home can be a complex process, with many factors to consider when starting the process.
-That’s why we’ve asked Julie Bowering, Vice President of Mortgage Lending, our top three FAQs related to buying your dream home:
+That’s why we’ve asked Julie Bowering, Senior Vice President of Mortgage Lending, our top three FAQs related to buying your dream home:

 When should I buy a home?